Konamiman/Nextor/docs/Nextor 2.1 Programmers Reference.md

 * The new mapping information may specify a different partition and/or device, but the driver slot must be the same that was assigned to the drive at boot time.
 This is not an issue if there is only one Nextor kernel in the system.
 These restrictions are imposed by the Nextor architecture.

-If B=3 at input, the file whose name or FIB is passed in HL will be mounted in the drive; file mounting is available since Nextor 2.1.0.
-A .BFSZ error will be returned if the file is too small or too big.
+If B=3 at input, the file whose name or FIB is passed in HL will be mounted in the drive; file mounting is available since Nextor 2.1.0, and since Nextor 2.1.1 a file needs to be stored across consecutive sectors in its host filesystem to be mountable.
+A .BFSZ error will be returned if the file is too small (less than 512 bytes) or too big (more than 32 MBytes).
+A .ICLUS error will be returned if the file is not stored across consecutive sectors.

 ### 3.13.
 Enable or disable the Z80 access mode for a driver (_Z80MODE, 7Dh)